owncloud/ocis/changelog/unreleased/empty-trash-dirs.md

 Enhancement: Empty trash directories

-We have added a cli-command that allows cleaning up emppty directories in the trashbins folder structure in decomposedFS.
+We have added a cli-command that allows cleaning up empty directories in the trashbins folder structure in decomposedFS.

 https://github.com/owncloud/ocis/pull/9483
 https://github.com/owncloud/ocis/issues/9393